Khmeimim Air Base: Status after the fall of Assad

 On 7 December 2024, during a Syrian opposition offensive which ultimately toppled the Assad regime, TheWarZone magazine reported signs of possible evacuation at the airbase.
 Multiple large transport aircraft arrived at the base, including three Il-76s and one An-124.
 One An-72 is typically forward based there.
 The Russian contingent at base evacuated air defense systems to the port of Tartus.
-As of October 2025, the Russian military remains in control of Khmeimim Air Base and its naval base in Tartus, with its future uncertain.
+As of October 2025, the Russian military remained in control of Khmeimim Air Base and its naval base in Tartus, with its future uncertain.
 Syria's new leader, Ahmed al-Sharaa, said both Iran and Russia are important partners for Syria, and expressed a desire to maintain positive relations with both.

+On 9 August 2026, the Syrian Foreign Ministry reported that the Syrian civilian administration will resume control of the airport, with the base to be reorganized into a joint training and qualification center over a period of three months, following an agreement between the two countries.